BrandonPCollins/project-5-bookshop/README.md

 ### About and FAQ Page

-Further increase the site's SEO standings.
+The About and FAQ pages provide additional information about the bookstore and answer common questions.
+These pages not only enhance the user experience but also contribute to the site's SEO standings.

 ![image](https://github.com/BrandonPCollins/project-5-bookshop/assets/131177569/f71a1700-8cfa-4f14-9972-a11f384d25aa)